A parallel algorithm for the constrained shortest path problem on lattice graphs: Memory management and initialization

 In this section we will describe the memory management of variables necessary for the implementation of the algorithm.
 Before providing the precise set of variables let us describe the information that has to be carried throughout the execution process.
 As we have seen before, the vertices will have labels assigned to them.
-Denote by $L(P)$ the label of the vertex $P$.
 Initially we label each vertex of $G$ with $0$ except for vertices in $A$ which are labeled by $M$.

-Each vertex in $V$ and each edge in $E$ has a {\em state} assigned to it.
+To each vertex and edge in $G$ we assign a {\em State}.
 The vertices have states in the set $\{${\em active}, {\em inactive}$\}$.
 Initially all vertices in $A$ are {\em active}, while the other vertices are {\em inactive}.
 The states of the edges belong to the set $\{${\em active}, {\em passive}, {\em used}, {\em just used}$\}$.
 Initially the edges adjacent to the vertices in $A$ are set to active while all other are passive.

-To each edge we associate a pointer to one of its endpoints and call it {\em source}.
+To each edge we associate a pointer to one of its endpoints and call it {\em Source}.
 This variable is used at times when the water is flowing through the edge and it records the source of the current water flow.
 Initially, to each edge that originates from a vertex in $A$ we set the source to be the pointer to the vertex in $A$.
 All other edges have their source initially set to $0$.

-There is additional variable $t$ that represents the time and is initially set to $0$.
+There is additional variable $\mbox{\em Time}$ that represents the time and is initially set to $0$.